edwill-themba/Todos-with-nodejs-and-vuejs/readme.md

    /your-app-location/nodejs-projects/todo-node-with-mysql
 6. Run this command npm run dev
 7. Copy the url and paste it to the browser of choice.

+# HOW TO USE THE APP

+1. You can copy users email from the database and the password all users is password or you can create your own users.
+2. The app authenticate users uses json web token.